Abrantee Boateng: Outside radio

 Besides his radio career, Abrantee Boateng is also a club DJ, an event promoter and entrepreneur.
 He is the main protagonists of the Afrobeats scene in the United Kingdom and beyond and has hosted various events across the world.
 In July 2011, he launched Afrobeats Sundays.
-A weekly event held at the Proud 2 club at The O2 Afrobeats Sundays in October 2011 celebrated the first year of the first Afrobeats UK club tour, visiting over 12 cities around the UK and Ireland.
-The Afrobeats UK Movement would run for a number of years with homegrown talent like Vibe Squad, Mista Silva, May7ven, Skob, kwamz & Flava plus many more.
+A weekly event held at the Proud 2 club at The O2 Afrobeats Sundays in October 2011 celebrated the first year of the first Afrobeats UK club tour, visiting more than 12 cities around the UK and Ireland.
+The Afrobeats UK Movement would run for a number of years, with homegrown talent such as Vibe Squad, Mista Silva, May7ven, Skob, kwamz & Flava, plus many more.

 In December 2011, Abrantee released his first Afrobeats mixtape Afrobeats Mix Volume One under Record Label Skata Records, Published and Facilitated by DLA PR which featured a collection of Afrobeats artists and songs interspersed with vocal contributions from Lethal bizzle, Tinchy Stryder, Bashy and others.
 This led to DJ Abrantee being included in two broad sheet pieces on Afrobeats, the first one in The Guardian in January 2012 and the second one in the London Evening Standard in February 2012.
 Both articles highlighted his role in the resurgence of the music genre in the United Kingdom.
 It drew the interest of The Guardian once again in July 2012 when Abrantee brought Afrobeats to an unlikely venue and hosted Afrobeats at Somerset House with appearances from Olu Maintain, Atumpan, May7ven, Vibe Squad, dance troupes and many more.
 In January 2013, he went one step further producing a follow-up compilation album entitled Afrobeats Ultimate Collection Released under Choice FM.